Five easy ways to create content for pet business owners

 Be creative with your diary dates and try to do something out of the ordinary.

-The other diary I use is by Janet Murray, a former journalist who is now a business coach and marketing expert and it’s £39 from www.janetmurray.co.uk.
+The other diary I use is a physical A4 diary created by Janet Murray, a former journalist who is now a business coach and marketing expert and it’s £30 plus postage from www.janetmurray.co.uk.

-You get extra dates, film releases etc e-mailed to you.
+You get extra dates, film releases etc e-mailed to you too.

 When you’re a business owner there seems to be so many things you need to do it can get completely overwhelming.

 Creating content is one of them but, done right, a blog that may take a few hours to do can prove valuable and help bring you customers for years to come.

 So it is worth spending a little time on it.

 If you found this post helpful, you might like to read:

 For regular tips on content and ways to promote your pet business, sign up to my e mail list here.